trustgraph-ai/trustgraph/ts/EFFECT_NATIVE_REWRITE_AUDIT.md

     Socket errors/JSON parsing now use tagged errors and Schema decoding.
     The remaining client `newableFactory` assertions are documented as public API compatibility boundaries for this loop.
+  - Gateway/client `DispatchError` contracts now use `S.TaggedErrorClass`; do
+    not reopen `S.ErrorClass` unless a new production match appears.
   - Gateway `DispatchStream` now uses Effect-native dispatcher streaming callbacks instead of nested `Effect.runPromiseWith`, and client streaming facade callbacks now decode the legacy envelope through Schema before